AGProjects/sylkrtc.js/API.md

 #### Conference.sharedFiles

 Getter property for the Shared Files which returns an array of `SharedFile` objects in the conference.

+#### Conference.messages

+Getter property for the Messages which returns an array of `Message` objects in the conference.

 #### Conference.account